kiwigrid/AlertmanagerRocketChat/README.md

 3) Paste contents of [AlertmanagerIntegrations.js](https://github.com/kiwigrid/AlertmanagerRocketChat/blob/master/AlertmanagerIntegration.js) into Script field.

-4) Adjust script to fit your needs better, consider first 3 constants:
+4) Adjust script to fit your needs better, consider first 4 constants:
 * `INPUT_URL_PATTERN` - Regular expression or string search within `generatorURL`
 * `INPUT_URL_REPLACEMENT` - String replacement for the found INPUT_URL_PATTERN
 * `EXCLUDE_LABELS` - Labels in `alert.labels` excluded from the display in the alert message
+* `RUNBOOK_BY_OWNER` - array of runbooks maintained by teams firing alerts (if applicable)

 5) Create Integration.
 You'll see some values appear.
 Copy WebHook URL and proceed to Alertmanager.